Lattychem007/Medicines-Drugs-Recommender-System/README.md

 The primary goal of this project is to recommend medicines for common symptoms using a dataset of diseases and their associated treatments.
 By analyzing input symptoms, the system can suggest suitable medications, making it useful for healthcare applications, pharmacies, and individuals.

 # Features
-Medicine Name Input: Accepts a set of Medicines Names Medicine Composition Input: Accepts a set of APIs Compositions Symptom Input: Accepts a set of symptoms from the user.
+-Medicine Name Input: Accepts a set of Medicines Names -Medicine Composition Input: Accepts a set of APIs Compositions -Symptom Input: Accepts a set of symptoms from the user.

 Medicine Recommendation: Provides a list of recommended medicines based on the symptoms provided.
 Machine Learning Integration: Utilizes supervised learning techniques to map symptoms to medicines.
 User-Friendly Output: Delivers understandable results suitable for non-experts.